Crate crossfire

 AsyncTx MAsyncTxAsyncRx MAsyncRx

-NOTE: For SP / SC version AsyncTx, AsyncRx, Tx, Rx, is not Clone, and without Sync, Although can be moved to other thread, but not allowed to use send/recv while in Arc.
-(Refer to the compile_fail examples in type document).
+For the SP / SC version, AsyncTx, AsyncRx, Tx, and Rx are not Clone and without Sync.
+Although can be moved to other threads, but not allowed to use send/recv while in an Arc.
+(Refer to the compile_fail examples in the type document).

 §Error types